magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 # Tutorial 13 - Better Safe Than Sorry (Part 1)

+In this part of the tutorial we're going to prepare the field for one of the main topics in the software development life cycle: *code testing*.
+Code testing is a kind of continuum which goes from zero to almost full test coverage.
+I'm not going to open one of those endless discussions about the right amount of testing.
+Code testing is a need, full stop.
+How much coverage?
+It depends.

+I have to admit that I never took a program from a unit test that has to initially fail before I could proceed to success.
+When you are as old as I am, you can't change your habits.
+So, whoever is religious about TDD/BDD (Test Driven Development and Behavioural Driven Development) must forgive me.

+Nowadays, by using functional programming languages like CLJ/CLJS, the unit tests are much easier to implement, as compared with imperative and object-oriented programming languages, because most of the time you have to deal with pure functions whose output depends only on the passed input.

 ## Preamble

 To start working from the end of the previous tutorial, assuming